13 days Tokyo to Tokyo

 Change into your kimono after a long hot bath ready to learn about the art of Japanese rice wine during a Sake tasting session!
 You’ll listen to an introduction about how sake is made, the different varieties and top it off with tasting opportunities to truly understand the art.

-In the evening, let your hair down and enjoy some Japanese karaoke with the rest of your group!
+That evening, it’s time for ramen and Purikura.
+This is a classic Japanese experience – a photo booth with a whole array of gizmos.
+Then let your hair down and enjoy some Japanese karaoke with the rest of your group!

 Day 9 – Kyoto: